Updated: Feb 22

 We're left with the most valuable dimension that could ever exist.
 The now.

 Work on yourself, now.

 Do the best you can do, now.

-Apply yourself in your studies, hobbies, vocations, now.
+Apply yourself in your studies, hobbies, and vocations, now.

 Be disciplined, honest, intentional, extra(ordinary), meticulous, resilient, accountable, brave, gracious and present.
 Now.

 Whether you want to run successful businesses, whether you want to create social impact by teaching younger generations, whether you want to become an artist, musician, poet, actor etc., or whether you want to be a blogger based out of a beach in Southeast Asia, you have to focus on the now, and you have to actively prompt yourself to be your best version in all your interactions.